hrdylan/20-20-Website/README.md

   file to the directory.
 Open the html document with Google Chrome to view.

 # Notes on the implementation:
   Although the website is multi-page, only one html document is used.
-Instead, off linking multiple pages view <a>
+Instead of linking multiple pages via <a>
   elements, the site uses javascript to dynamically create each page's content as needed.
 This decreases the number of files the site requires.
 At a high level, the html and css documents provide the base elements and style for the home page.
 From there Main.js specifies how to alter the content to shift from page to page.
 A typical shift